 This is because most people who are just getting started with feedback still believe the biggest lie in the industry –

 Although customer feedback is a good thing, you cannot deal with every response to satisfaction surveys

-This lie sounds completely reasonable because all the most seductive deceptions have their roots in truth.
-And it is true that dealing with every response takes more effort than ignoring your responses; or putting them all in a spreadsheet and using them to draw a graph.
+This lie sounds completely reasonable because all the most convincing deceptions have their roots in truth.
+And it is true that dealing with every response takes more effort than ignoring them; or putting them all in a spreadsheet and using them to draw a graph.